 SPA-361 Laboratory in Leadership Development I

-First-year students work in small groups to design a public affairs research projects of their own making.
-These projects allow students to learn about pressing public affairs issues and work successfully with others to identify policy solutions.
-First-year students are also paired with an upperclassman in the program who acts as a leadership coach; the goal is to help guide the student through the first year of college.
+First-year students work in small groups to design their project.
+These projects allow students to learn about pressing issues in public affairs and work successfully with others to identify policy solutions.

 SPA-362 Laboratory in Leadership Development II

 Second-year students build on the hard and soft skills of leadership developed in the first year.
-Sophomores work on a public affairs problem that has peaked their curiosity.
-They design and carry out a public affairs research project to address that problem.
-In the process, they learn practical skills including grant-writing, public speaking, debate, resume writing, and networking.
+Sophomores work on a public affairs problem that has piqued their curiosity; they design and carry out a project to address that problem.
+In the process, students learn a variety of practical skills, including grant-writing, public speaking, and networking.